Should you ever lie on your CV to help you get a job? We reveal all...

 If you are tempted to lie on your CV about skills, bear in mind that the "perfect" candidate does not exist.
 Job descriptions are a wish list of all the possible skills and qualifications a decent candidate could have.
 If you meet 75% of the requirements, you're golden.
 Plus, if you only apply for roles where you fit the job spec exactly, how will you learn, expand your skill set, and climb the career ladder?

 Of course, if you feel you're lacking a good chunk of the requirements, it may be wise to invest in a course first, that will provide you with the skills you need for this job.
 Then, you can add to your CV that you are training and include an expected completion date.
 If the course will take a while to complete, and you are likely to miss the application window, try reaching out to the person recruiting for this role to introduce yourself.
 You never know, you may get headhunted later down the line as a result.

 You have a career gap

 Explaining a career gap on your CV can be tricky.
 But career breaks are common and you can make them work to your advantage if you address them on your CV in the right way.

 Amending the dates is one quick way to approach a career gap.
 Instead of formatting the month and the year of your employment history, omit the months and show the years only.
-But remember, do not extend dates to try to mask the gap.
+But remember, don't extend dates to try to mask the gap.
 This is lying.

-Honesty really is the best policy when it comes to your CV, and there are no excuses for lying on it.
+Honesty really is the best policy when it comes to your CV and there are no excuses for lying.
 If you're tempted to lie on your CV, ask yourself whether the job is right for you and evaluate your options.
 And remember, there are ways to write your CV to present your talents in the best light, without needing to bend the truth.
 Just ask a CV writer for help!